 d) The Programme does not warrant that use of this website will be uninterrupted and error free.
 If we discover any typographical, clerical or other error or omission in any page posted on this website then such error shall be subject (as soon as practicable) to correction or deletion (as appropriate) without any liability on our part.

-a) It is an express term of this agreement the S.H.I.E.L.D.
-Membership Terms and Conditions that all Members of the S.H.I.E.L.D.
+a) It is an express term of this agreement the that all Members of the S.H.I.E.L.D.
 Program are entitled to contact S.H.I.E.L.D.
-Head Office by telephone for Legal Advice regarding Data protection matters free of charge.
-The advice will consist of a short telephone response to their enquiry, usually lasting no more than 10 minutes.
+Head Office by telephone for Legal Advice regarding Data Protection matters free of charge.
+The advice will usually consist of a short telephone conversation and response to their enquiry as detailed in Section 3 above.

-b) Any additional legal work or site visits will incur costs at the prevailing rate of fees.
+b) Any additional legal work or visits to a Member's business premises will incur costs at the prevailing rate of fees.

 c) Members of S.H.I.E.L.D. agree to be contacted by telephone and email regarding updates to Law and Procedures relating to Data Protection matters and any other matters which in the judgment of the management of S.H.I.E.L.D. would bring value to the client member including Legal information, Notices and Articles regarding Legal Services and Business Protection whether offered by S.H.I.E.L.D. or others.